Course details

 Apprentices will benefit from lectures and seminars, delivered at Leeds Trinity University.

-This apprenticeship is delivered through a blended learning approach.
-Apprentices benefit from face-to-face and online lectures and seminars, delivered by Leeds Trinity University.
-In addition to this, apprentices will also complete independent research activities which can be undertaken in the workplace.
+This apprenticeship is delivered through block delivery via a blended learning approach.
+Apprentices benefit from face-to-face lectures and seminars, and online Virtual Tutorial Cafes (VTCs) to ensure that regular support and contact is provided during the module.
+All content delivery will be delivered by Leeds Trinity University In addition to this, apprentices will also complete independent research activities which can be undertaken in the workplace.

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.